iam-veeramalla/aws-devops-zero-to-hero/README.md

 ## Day 15: AWS CodeDeploy

-You'll explore AWS CodeDeploy, a service for automating application deployments to various compute environments.
+You'll explore AWS CodeDeploy, a service for automating application deployments to various computing environments.
 You'll learn how to create deployment groups, configure deployment strategies, and perform automatic rollbacks if necessary.

 **Project:** You'll implement a Blue/Green deployment strategy for a sample application using CodeDeploy, ensuring zero-downtime deployments and easy rollback options.